ahnaf505/FaceDetec-/README.md

 1. Open a terminal or command prompt.
 2. Navigate to the directory where you want to clone the project.
-3. Run the following command to clone the repository (replace `repository_url` with the actual URL of your project repository):
+3. Run the following command to clone the repository:

     ```sh
     git clone https://github.com/ahnaf505/FaceDetec-.git